gabledata/recap/docs/index.md

 ## Features

-* Supports major cloud data warehouses and Postgres
+* Supports major cloud data warehouses and PostgreSQL
 * No external system dependencies required
 * Designed for the [CLI](commands.md)
 * Runs as a Python library or [REST API](server.md)